-- Stay in close touch with the local body, visiting it as often as possible, and establish a phone or e-mail relationship with the master.
+- Stay in close touch with the local masters, visit the local body if they are able, and establish a phone or email relationship with the master.

-- Report any serious or potentially serious problems to the appropriate Grand Lodge office in a timely manner.
+- Report any serious or potentially serious problems discovered to the appropriate Grand Lodge office and the Electoral College Secretary in a timely manner.

-- Act as a resource for the local body master by A) answering policy-related questions, B) offering assistance of a practical nature when possible, C) acting as a personal resource for the local body master by lending a sympathetic ear, and offering advice in a non-intrusive manner.
+- Act as a resource for the local master by A) answering policy-related questions, B) reviewing draft Notices of Pending Bad report, C) offering assistance of a practical nature when possible, and D) acting as a personal resource for the local master by lending a sympathetic ear, and offering advice in a non-intrusive manner.

-If you need a mentor, are of the degree of KRE or higher and would like to be a mentor, or have questions about this program, please e-mail the Mentorship Secretary.
+If you have questions about this program, please e-mail the Mentor Secretary.